organdonor47/nextjs-starter/src/posts/oldest-post.md

 ---
-title: 'a bew post thing in the thing'
+title: 'this is the oldest post in the list'
-date: '2020-01-20'
+date: '2019-01-20'
-description: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed rhoncus ipsum.'
+description: 'Fusce felis urna, lacinia volutpat cursus ut, tempus sit amet est. Donec feugiat magna vel orci ultricies, non mollis neque dictum.
+Interdum et malesuada fames ac ante ipsum primis in faucibus...'
 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.